In the Rehabilitation, Reintegration & Recovery space

 Speciality Centres equipped with cutting edge infrastructure

 Alcohol addiction or alcoholism is often considered to be a ‘bad habit’ but it is a serious mental health condition.
-Psychological, genetics and environmental factors play crucial roles in the development of the disease.
+Psychological, genetic, and environmental factors play crucial roles in the development of the disease.

-Alcohol problems arise from neurological changes which means that the behaviour patterns of the patient may not be in their control, much like any other mental health disorders.
+Alcohol problems arise from neurological changes which means that many of the behavioural patterns may not be in the patient’s control, like any other mental health disorders.

 Alcohol addiction is said to have occurred in an individual when they binge drink or consume heavy quantities of alcohol and have trouble staying sober for a long time.
-If a person suffers from social, relationship or workplace problems due to alcohol consumption, they must seek help through a rehabilitation Centre for alcohol to recover from the illness.
+If a person suffers from the social, relationship, or workplace problems due to alcohol consumption, they must seek help through a rehabilitation centre for alcohol to recover from the illness.

 Alcohol problems are very difficult to recognise.
 As opposed to substance abuse problems that are clearly visible among people, recognising alcoholism is tough.
 One of the primary reasons for such problems is the wide availability of alcohol and how it is an accepted social drink in many cultures.

 To diagnose a person with alcohol addiction, doctors need to understand whether the person wants to have a few drinks now and then or has a real problem.
 Here are some of the symptoms to look out for:

-The social consequences of alcoholism only worsen with time, hence the best way to treat someone of the diseases is by recognizing the early symptoms and committing them to get help.
+The social consequences of alcoholism only worsen with time, hence the best way to treat someone is by recognising the early symptoms and committing them to get help.

 Alcohol Use Disorder (AUD) or alcohol addiction can stem from a variety of factors.
 After long periods of heavy drinking, the brain of the individual starts to rely heavily on alcohol to produce certain chemicals.